Astrometry and Precise Radial Velocities Yield a Complete Orbital Solution for the Nearby Eccentric Brown Dwarf LHS 1610 b: Prospects for star-companion interactions

 where $\Omega_\mathrm{beam}$ is the solid angle of the emission beam, which is a hollow cone since ECM emission is beamed.
 Typical values assumed for $\Omega$ range from 0.16 to 1.6 steradian \citep{zarka04, turnpenney18}.
 If the frequency range $\Delta\nu$ is sufficiently wide, it is effectively equal to the cutoff frequency $\nu_\mathrm{max}$, which we assume to be that at the stellar surface.
 Given that ECM emission occurs at the local cyclotron frequency \citep{dulk85}, the cutoff frequency is therefore the cyclotron frequency at the surface:

 where $\Bv$ is the unsigned surface average field strength in Gauss.

-Let's consider a conservative scenario, in which $P_\mathrm{radio} = 10^{-5} P_\mathrm{SA}$ and $\Omega = 1.6$~sr. For the unmagnetised and magnetised cases, the sub-Alfv\'enic radio fluxes produced range from $\sim2\times10^{-3}$ to 2~mJy and $\sim2$ to 200~mJy respectively.
-The corresponding frequency range is around 100 to 230~MHz based on the estimated surface field strength.
+Let's consider a conservative scenario, in which $\eta = 10^{-6}$ and $\Omega = 1.6$~sr. For the unmagnetised and magnetised cases, the sub-Alfv\'enic radio fluxes produced can reach up to 0.6~mJy and 60 mJy respectively.
+The emission frequency varies from 45 to 600~MHz based on the estimated surface field strength.
 Emission in this range at a mJy level is well within the capabilities for detection with radio telescopes such as LOFAR and GMRT \citep[see][]{narang21, Callingham2021}.
-Therefore, LHS 1610 is a compelling case for follow-up searches in the radio for signatures of star-companion interactions.
+Therefore, LHS 1610 is a compelling case for follow-up searches in the radio for signatures of sub-Alfv\'enic interactions.

-We note also that since ECM emission is beamed, the visibility of the radio emission is highly dependent on the underlying system geometry \citep{kavanagh23}.
-By combining the orbital characteristics derived in this work with efforts to map the surface magnetic field topology via Zeeman Doppler imaging \citep[e.g.][]{klein21}, we could estimate at what orbital phases we would expect to see the radio emission.
-In addition to potential radio emission, signatures of star-companion interactions occurring in the system may be visible at different wavelengths such as in the optical (see Section \ref{sec:flaring}), UV, and infrared \citep{shkolnik2005, klein22}.
+We note also that since ECM emission is beamed, the visibility of the radio emission is highly dependent on the underlying system geometry \citep[e.g.,][]{kavanagh22, kavanagh23}.
+By combining the orbital characteristics derived in this work with efforts to map the surface magnetic field topology via Zeeman Doppler imaging \citep[e.g.,][]{klein21a}, we could estimate at what orbital phases we would expect to see the radio emission.
+In addition to potential radio emission, signatures of sub-Alfv\'enic interactions occurring in the system may be visible at different wavelengths such as in the optical (see Section \ref{sec:flaring}), UV, and infrared \citep{shkolnik2005, klein22}.